-Abdominoplasty, commonly known as a tummy tuck, is a cosmetic surgery that creates a flatter stomach by removing excess skin and fat in the abdomen and tightening the muscles in the area.
+A tummy tuck, also known as abdominoplasty, creates a flatter stomach by removing excess skin and fat in the abdomen and tightening the muscles in the area.

-A tummy tuck is a complex procedure that requires meticulous attention to detail and advanced surgical skills.
+A tummy tuck is complex and requires meticulous attention to detail and advanced surgical skills.
 Therefore, at the CREO clinic, our surgeons specialise solely in the areas they treat.
-As a result, they have spent years perfecting the surgical techniques needed to perform tummy tuck in London.
+As a result, they have spent years perfecting the surgical techniques needed to perform a tummy tuck.

-Dr Omar Tillo, Medical Director of the CREO clinic, exclusively specialises in cosmetic procedures from the neck down, including abdominoplasty.
-Therefore, he has extensive experience performing the many variations of the tummy tuck surgery, always prioritising the patient’s safety and creating results that look and feel natural.
+Dr Omar Tillo, Clinical Director of the CREO clinic, exclusively specialises in cosmetic procedures from the neck down, including tummy tuck.
+Therefore, he has extensive experience performing the many variations of the tummy tuck, always prioritising the patient’s safety and creating results that look and feel natural.